 A Long Way From GOATs

 Gator enters the Gauntlet after a brief cameo with the Reign during the OWL Playoffs.
-He was a surprise X-factor in Atlanta’s upset over the eventual champions, the San Francisco Shock.
+He was a surprise X-factor in Atlanta’s upset over the eventual champions, the San Francisco Shock, in the first round of the double-elimination bracket.
 Playing alongside fellow main tank Hyeonjun “Pokpo” Park, Gator picked up Overwatch’s new hero, Sigma, faster than his peers.
 “I feel that the hero is another ‘main tank’ so I play it like we had two of them and I think that playstyle worked very well,” he said.

 It was Gator’s first full Overwatch League match.
 That’s life as a two-way player – a meta shift can suddenly make you vital to your team’s playoff hopes.
 When his team needed him, Gator was ready for the spotlight: “I did feel pressure, but that is my favorite part about competing.”

 That match was the latest step in Gator’s meteoric rise.
 Just a year ago he was still playing with GOATS, the team that set Tier 2 Overwatch on fire with a new take on the game.
 The composition that carried their name was Gator’s brainchild, leveraging the power of tanks and stacked healing in a brawl.
-GOATS, the team, faded into memory not long after Gator’s departure.
-Their contribution to Overwatch was lasting.
+GOATS, the team, faded into memory not long after Gator’s departure, but their contribution to Overwatch was lasting.